tmtsoftware/csw/docs/src/main/create-component.md

 If the command will take longer, then component developer should return an intermediate response `Accepted` or `Invalid` specifying whether the command is valid to be executed or not, and process the command in the `onSubmit` or `onOneway` handlers (see [Command Response](#command-response)).

-Different types of command responses and their significance can be referred @ref:[here](./command.md#command-based-communication-between-components).
+Different types of command responses and their significance can be found @ref:[here](./command.md#command-based-communication-between-components).

 ### Command Response